Direct sublingual application is firmly rooted in science and is traditionally one of the most effective uses of medical

-This discovery is significant, as sublingual use of decarboxylated cannabis provides accurate delivery of THC and other useful cannabinoids, such as cannabidiol, without the drawbacks of smoking cannabis or cooking cannabis to eat it.
+This discovery is significant, as sublingual use of decarboxylated cannabis provides accurate delivery of THC and other useful cannabinoids, such as CBD, without the drawbacks of smoking or cooking cannabis.

-The onset of pharmacological effects is rapid, and their duration equivalent to or exceeding other forms of ingestion.
-With sublingual use, delivery of both THC and other useful cannabinoids, such as cannabidiol, is significantly improved.
+The onset of pharmacological effects is rapid, and the duration often exceeds other forms of ingestion.
+With sublingual use, delivery of both THC and other useful cannabinoids is significantly improved.

 Sublingual delivery of cannabis is a superior mode of administration considering the hazards of smoking cannabis, and the pharmacokinetic limitations of ingesting cannabis.

 The THC may then be delivered relatively rapidly through the lungs when smoked or more slowly in the gastrointestinal tract, the effects are felt at a much slower rate.
 Unfortunately, the conventional methods of preparing and ingesting cannabis involve imprecise and incomplete decarboxylation which lead to an inferior medicine and lower THC potency in your final product.